amath-idm/controlling-covid19-ttq/fig1_calibration/README.md

 # Fig. 1: Calibration of the model to data from Seattle-King County, Washington, from 271 JanuaryFebruary to 9 June 2020

-This folder contains the code for reproducing Fig. 1 of the manuscript.
+This folder contains the code for reproducing Fig. 1 of the paper.
 The files are as follows:

 - `fig1_plot.py` -- the script file that generates the figure.
 - `cache_populations.py` -- generates the populations used by `create_sim.py`.